HJBerwick/HJBerwick.github.io/_posts/2024-05-30-image-search-engine.md

 ![alt text](/img/posts/search-engine-image-examples.png "Deep Learning Search Engine - Image Examples")

-We will need to extract and capture the "features" of this base image set, and compare them to the "features" found in any given search image.
+We will need to extract and capture the "features" of this base image set and compare them to the "features" found in any given search image.
 The images with the closest match will be returned to the customer.

 <br>
 <br>